BoHuang2018/hpc-htc-demo-stocks/README.md

 #### 0. Before you start
 Because we will deploy the HTC-cluster on GCP, please make sure that you have created project and enabled billing on Google Cloud Platform.

 We highly recommend to use GCP's Cloud Shell with Linux as your platform.
-Because we have wrappered many command-line operation in Make file, OSX is not a good choise.
+Because we have wrappered many command-line operations in Make file, OSX is not a good choise.
 Please install Cloud-SDK into your own Linux system if you would not use GCP's Cloud Shell.

 In the following content, it assumes that we work on the Cloud Shell.